userMatMik/neo_countries/README.md

 ### What I learned

-I always wanted to create app in neumorphism design style thats why I didnt follow design prepared by FrontendMentor.
-So the big part of design is my own, hope you like it :)
+I always wanted to create app in more neumorphism design style thats why I didnt follow design prepared by FrontendMentor.

-That project was great because I could learn and use JS Routing for countries details pages and Promise.all() for geting all borders countries.
-Also I spend some time on reading Leaflet documentation and for shure I will be using those maps in my future projects.
+That project was really good to use some more advanced JavaScript features like JS Routing for countries details pages and Promise.all() for geting all borders countries.
+Also I spend some time on reading Leaflet documentation and for sure I will be using those maps in my future projects.

 I also used window.matchMedia() for checking if user use dark mode as his preferred color scheme.